antoninchadima/antoninchadima/README.md

   </ul>
 </details>

-Running ChromeOS (project Brunch) and Manjaro (in linuxloops enviroment) on a regular ASUS ZenBook!
+Running ChromeOS (project Brunch) and Manjaro (in LinuxLoops enviroment) on a regular ASUS ZenBook!
 Using NoMachine NX to connect to different desktops on my servers.
 KVM PCIe passthrough pioneer for server and desktop use.